loredanacirstea/tgrade-hardfork/README.md

 * checksum Tgrade exported genesis (on which the migration was done): `4010dfff93d5e29f951b53b6414a5a15ca957baa022cf5b632ea76f91113da8a`

+(Note: the exported genesis contains a timestamp `"genesis_time":""` that you will have to replace to get the above checksum)

-Note: after the chain is live, we will need to analyze the data, try some transactions, make sure everything behaves as expected for at least 1 day, before we can consider the chain alive again.
+After the chain is live, we will need to analyze the data, try some transactions, make sure everything behaves as expected for at least 1 day, before we can consider the chain alive again.

 ## Process